Skip to content

 }

-Now runnig nix run .#nixidy -- info .#dev (or simply nixidy info .#dev if run in nix shell using nix develop) you can get the same info we just declared above.
+Now running nixidy info .#dev you can get the same info we just declared above.
 This verifies that things are set up correctly so far.

 Repository: https://github.com/arnarg/nixidy-demo.git